MrMorgoth/MrMorgoth/README.md

 ### Hi there 👋

 My name's Christian.
-I'm a developer working with Python, Java and JS, with a side role frequenting the pub with friends.
+I'm a developer working with Python and Java with a side role frequenting the pub with friends.

 Currently completing a Masters Degree in Computer Science with AI part-time alongside full time software engineering work